paracetamol951/Solana-Token-Payment-Gateway/README.md

 You first need to register your webhook on the Neta Token homepage :
 [Net-Assembly Token payment gateway](https://crypto.net-assembly.com)

+You need to provide your wallet, the currency you want to provide amount in (EUR / USD) and the mint of the SPL-Tokens you want to accept.
 When the form is submitted, you will get a webhook secret password you need to save in order to secure HTTP webhook notifications, and a webhook ID.

 You will get also :